operbot/operbot/README.rst

 | ``operbot <cmd> [key=value] [key==value]``
 |

 **DESCRIPTION**

-``operbot`` is a solid, non hackable bot, intended to be programmable in a static, only code, no popen, fixed imports and no reading modules from a directory, to not have a directory to read modules from to add commands to the bot but include the own programmed modules directly into the
+``OPERBOT`` is a solid, non hackable bot, intended to be programmable in a static, only code, no popen, fixed imports and no reading modules from a directory, to not have a directory to read modules from to add commands to the bot but include the own programmed modules directly into the